maggie3000/CSAtri3/datastructures.md

 ### Challenge #2
 *IntByReference*\
 This challenge is to switch the values of the numbers if the numbers are not in least to greatest order.
-This requires a toString method to display in the output and for the completion of the swapToLowHighOrder method./
+This requires a toString method to display in the output and for the completion of the swapToLowHighOrder method.

 ToString Method:
 ```